burakmosby/croxywastaken/README.md

 ### Hi there 👋

 - 🌱 I’m learning WebSocket and TypeScript.
-- 🤔 I’m looking for help with websites and Discord bots.
 - 💬 If you wanna ask me anything, firstly search it on Google.
 - 📫 You can reach me on Discord (croxy#2361) and Instagram (bburakgiderr)
 - ⚡ Fun fact: i'm better than @acarnd03